Merle Chambers: Political contributor

 Chambers is an active contributor to state and national political campaigns.
 During the 1992 United States presidential election, she and Swanee Hunt hosted a $1,000-per-person fund-raising event called "Serious Women, Serious Issues, Serious Money".
 They chose to feature the Democratic candidates' wives, Hillary Clinton and Tipper Gore, rather than the male candidates themselves.
 While setting a fundraising goal of $1 million, they also invited 300 women whom they knew could not contribute large sums but who could participate in the exchange of ideas.
 According to Mother Jones, Chambers contributed $210,000 in soft money donations to the Democratic Party in 1992.
 In 2015 Chambers and her (then) husband Hugh A. Grant co-hosted one fundraiser to benefit Hillary Clinton's 2016 presidential campaign.

 A 2014, a Rocky Mountain News report identified Chambers as one of Colorado's top 10 political contributors between 2011 and 2013, with $430,260 in contributions.
 The report noted that "[m]any of Chambers' contributions focus on Democratic female leadership, including Sen. Jeanne Shaheen of New Hampshire, Sen. Claire McCaskill of Missouri and Sen. Heidi Heitkamp of North Dakota".

+During the 2024 elections, Chambers donated $200,000 to support Colorado Amendment 79, a measure to ensure abortion access in the state.

 Affiliations and memberships

 Chambers was the first woman to be inducted into the Independent Petroleum Association of Mountain States.
-She has represented the state of Colorado as an advisory board member of the National Petroleum Council, and served as a delegate to the White House Conference on Small Business.
+She has represented the state of Colorado as an advisory board member of the National Petroleum Council, and was a delegate to the White House Conference on Small Business.

 She is a founding member and past president (1992) of the Women's Foundation of Colorado.
-She has served as a trustee of the Temple Hoyne Buell Foundation and as a board member of the Aspen Music Festival and School, the Colorado Women's Forum, the Colorado Forum, the Denver Health and Hospitals Authority, and the Cherry Hills Village Council.
+She has been a trustee of the Temple Hoyne Buell Foundation and as a board member of the Aspen Music Festival and School, the Colorado Women's Forum, the Colorado Forum, the Denver Health and Hospitals Authority, and the Cherry Hills Village Council.

 Awards and honors

 Chambers was inducted into the Colorado Women's Hall of Fame in 2004, the Rocky Mountain Oil & Gas Hall of Fame in 2009, and the Colorado Business Hall of Fame in 2010.
 She received the Korbel Humanitarian Award and the Evans Award from the University of Denver.
 She received the 2016 Community Service Award from the Bonfils–Stanton Foundation and was the 2017 Denver Stories honoree of the Curious Theatre Company.
+President Joseph R. Biden, Jr. appointed Merle to the President's Advisory Committee on the Arts in 2022.